Gas and Fees

 Gas

-When executing smart contracts, the EVM requires the amount of work to be paid in gas.
+When executing smart contracts, the EVM requires the amount of work paid in gas.
 The “work” includes computation, state transitions, and storage.
-Gas is the unit of measurement used to charge a fee per opcode that is executed by the EVM.
+Gas is the unit of measurement used to charge a fee per opcode executed by the EVM.
 Each opcode code has a defined gas cost.
 Gas reflects the cost necessary to pay for the computational resources used to process transactions.

 Weibar